EFPA Statutes as revised in Istanbul 2011

 Article 4 - Promotion of the aims of the Federation

 The aims of the Federation shall be promoted especially by:

-4.2.
-Establishing relations with relevant national and international organisations and administrative bodies in Europe
+4.1.
+Establishing and maintaining relations with relevant intergovernmental, governmental and nongovernmental bodies in Europe and globally.

 Article 5 - Admission of members (Rules and Conditions)

 5.1.
-An association (as defined in article 2) is eligible for membership of the Federation, if it meets each of the following criteria:
+A national association (as defined in article 2) is eligible for membership of the Federation, if it meets each of the following criteria:

-5.1.1.
-The statutes and rules of the association are in accord with the aims of the Federation.
+5.1.3.
+The Statutes and rules of the association are in accord with the aims of the Federation.

 5.2.
 Application for membership has to be made in writing to the Federation.
-The application must be accompanied by the articles of the association (statutes, rules of procedure, ethical code and the latest annual report) and details of numbers and categories of members.
+The application must be accompanied by the articles of the association (Statutes, rules of procedure, ethical code and the latest annual report) and details of numbers and categories of members.
 The Federation will determine the result of the application.
-A written decision will be given to the applicant.
+A written decision of acceptance as Member Association will be given to the applicant.
 The Federation does not have to justify its decision.

 5.3.
 The membership starts when the Federation has received the first annual membership fee from the applicant.

 5.4.
 The membership of a national association may be transferred to another national association under the following conditions: